Guide and Index of World History,

 Leninist ideas of "exploitation" were always a little vague.
 When King Leopold II (1865-1909) of Belgium enslaved the population of the Congo and tortured and worked the people to death, this sounds like proper "exploitation."
 But it also became the scandal of Europe.
 Meanwhile, the cocoa industry in the British Gold Coast was owned and run by Africans, whose businesses were destroyed once independence was gained, as "Ghana," under the clueless and thieving dictator Kwame Nkrumah (d.1972).
 Many former colonies, even the ones that didn't suffer from civil wars or dictators, were less prosperous after independence than before.
 This was evident by the 1980's -- enough to give colonial "exploitation" a good name.

-A lot of "post-colonial theory" is a rationalizing apologia (of "wretched, insane passions") to patch up this disaster and conceal the failures of socialist "development economics."
-The prosperity of the "Four Tigers" -- Hong Kong, South Korea, Taiwan, and Singapore -- sealed the argument, as does the prosperity of "persons of color" from India and East Asia (formerly the "Orient") in the United States, whose children the Ruling Class endeavors to penalize for their achievement, violating anti-discrimination law to exclude them from advanced high schools and elite universities.
+Meanwhile, the prosperity of the "Four Tigers" -- Hong Kong, South Korea, Taiwan, and Singapore -- seals the case, as does the prosperity of "persons of color" from India and East Asia (formerly the "Orient") in the United States, whose children the Ruling Class endeavors to penalize for their achievement, violating anti-discrimination law to exclude them from advanced high schools and elite universities.
 Unfortunately for them, San Franscico School Board members engaged in insulting "Asians" as benefiting from "white privilege" were voted out of office early in 2022.
 Some of them were vicious enough to continue the insults even after losing the election.
 Yet they call others "racist."

 So, one might wonder what Anthony Kaldellis is talking about.
 Apart from Leninist ideologies of colonialism, we also may gather some sense of Kaldellis's conventional regard for the Crusades, which rarely rises above the classic assertion of Sydney Greenstreet (1879-1954) in the Maltese Falcon [1941]: